zhanzhenzhen/futurescript/README.md

 npm install -g futurescript
 ```

-Your Node.js version should be 5.0 or higher.
+We recommend your Node.js version be 5.0 or higher.
+The CLI may work on 0.12.x or 4.x, but not tested.

 ```bash
 fus (compile | c) [--map] <file-or-directory> [<target-file-or-directory>]